Why Your Garbage Disposal Jams After Every Holiday Meal: A Connecticut Kitchen Survival Guide

 Understanding why your garbage disposal jams after holiday meals can help you prevent the problem entirely.
 Let's dig into what's really happening beneath your sink and how to keep your disposal running smoothly through every family gathering.

-The Holiday Disposal Disaster Pattern
+The Holiday Garbage Disposal Jam Pattern

 Garbage disposal failures increase by 40–60% in the week following Thanksgiving, with similar spikes after Christmas and Easter.
-The reason is simple: your disposal is designed to handle normal daily food scraps, not the sudden avalanche of waste generated by preparing a feast for 15 relatives.
+The reason is straightforward: your disposal is designed to handle normal daily food scraps, not the sudden avalanche of waste generated by preparing a feast for 15 relatives.

 Connecticut's multi-generational households make this especially challenging.
 Large family gatherings are a New England tradition, which means our kitchens work overtime during the holidays.
 Your disposal might handle Tuesday night's dinner scraps without complaint, but it wasn't engineered for the remnants of a full turkey dinner, three side dishes, and two pies—all in one evening.